 … are just two of things that happen when Kanye West decides he’s a video artist and makes a seven screen installation to be shown in Cannes.
 Well, in a tent in a car park in Cannes.
 Naughty Kanye isn’t the first and nor will he be the last artist to massage their CV by claiming more approval, imprimatur and enthusiasm for his work than actually exists.
 Like those artists, he’s probably gambling (and he’s probably right) that people will notice “Cannes” first then skip all subsequent processing.

 A ridiculous Muppet… and some kind of pig glove puppet thing that isn’t Kanye West?
 (IMAGE UNRELATED TO KANYE WEST’S VIDEO INSTALLATION.)

 Firstsite, Colchester, 8th September-25th November 2012

 How the hell does somebody who makes such dim, shallow, repetitive and pointless work get such a big show?
 Oh… she’s been in Frieze.
 Mystery solved.
-Frieze seems to be all Firstsite cares about, because they appear not to care that there’s usually a ratio of about 10 staff to every visitor; there was exactly one other visitor when I was there at lunchtime; a period when a large public gallery should by rights be full of people even if they’re just passing, curious, getting out of the rain or killing time.
+Frieze seems to be all Firstsite cares about, because they appear not to care that there’s usually a ratio of about 10 staff to every visitor.
+There was exactly one other visitor when I was there at lunchtime, a period when a large public gallery should by rights be full of people even if they’re just passing, curious, getting out of the rain or killing time.
 This other visitor looked like a professional on her lunch break, but she was obviously bewildered and left quickly.
-Every alienating, vapid exhibition like this escalates the already sky-high resentment, disconnection and mistrust that still constantly swirl around Firstsite’s arrival in the town and in the east of England generally, whose flagship gallery it’s meant to be.
+Every alienating, vapid exhibition like this escalates the already sky-high resentment, disconnection and mistrust that still constantly swirl around Firstsite’s arrival in the town and in the east of England at large, whose flagship gallery it’s meant to be.
 I only sat on a bench outside for five minutes and I heard three passing pedestrians opine about how much they hated it.